Reasonable Accommodation Requests

 - The decision to deny the accommodation is overturned and the appealing party and the relevant unit return to the interactive process to determine implementation of the accommodation.

-- The ADAC returns the issue to the interactive process to reevaluate reasonable accommodations under instructions of the ADAC.
+- The ADA Coordinator returns the issue to the interactive process with instruction to reevaluate reasonable accommodations.

 - The appeal is dismissed for untimeliness or because insufficient information was provided by the appealing party initially or during the course of the review.

-The ADAC shall provide written notification of the appeal decision within 30 calendar days to the Appealing Party, the unit that originally denied the accommodation, and other relevant parties (e.g., McBurney Disability Resource Center, Disability Divisional Representative, Employee Disability Resources Office, Dean/Director, department chair, etc.).
-If the 30-calendar day time limit cannot be met, the ADAC will inform the Appealing Party, the unit, and relevant other parties of an alternative time limit, not to exceed an additional 60 calendar days.
+The ADA Coordinator shall provide written notification of the appeal decision within 30 calendar days to the Appealing Party, the unit that originally denied the accommodation, and other relevant parties (e.g., McBurney Disability Resource Center, Disability Divisional Representative, Employee Disability Resources Office, Dean/Director, department chair, etc.).
+If the 30 calendar day time limit cannot be met, the ADA Coordinator will inform the Appealing Party, the unit, and relevant other parties of an alternative time limit, not to exceed an additional 60 calendar days.

-This is the final internal appeal process for accommodation denials for all parties other than students who have the right to appeal under Chapter 36.12.
+This is the final internal appeal process for accommodation denials or modifications for visitors and all program participants.